Terry Desser, MD

 Olivier Gevaert, PhD

-My lab focuses on biomedical data fusion: the development of machine learning methods for biomedical decision support using multi-scale biomedical data.
-Previously we pioneered data fusion work using Bayesian and kernel methods studying breast and ovarian cancer.
-Additionally, we developed computational algorithms for the identification of driver genes using multi-omics data.
+Biomedical data fusion: the development of machine learning methods for biomedical decision support using multi-scale biomedical data.
+Pioneered data fusion work using Bayesian and kernel methods studying breast and ovarian cancer.
+Additionally, developed computational algorithms for the identification of driver genes using multi-omics data.

 Ann Leung, MD

-High-resolution computed tomography of the thorax,, particularly its application in the setting of acute lung disease in the immunocompromised host; quantitative assessment of abnormalities, using spiral CT; and enhancement characteristics of lung cancers on, CT and MRI
+Computed tomography of the thorax, particularly its application in the setting of acute lung disease in the immunocompromised host; quantitative assessment of abnormalities, using spiral CT; and enhancement characteristics of lung cancers on CT and MRI

 Ruijiang Li, PhD